Open Content Program

 - On View

-1. Provenance information from Shapley, Fern Rusk.
-Paintings from the Samuel H. Kress Collection, Italian Schools XIII-XV Century (London: Phaidon Press, 1966), 44.
+1. Fern Rusk Shapley, Paintings from the Samuel H. Kress Collection, Italian Schools XIII-XV Century (London: Phaidon Press, 1966), p.
+44.